Handmade Art & Jewelry Inspired by the Land, Sky, Sea & Literature Fandom

 Be a Thrifty Scientist!

-How to Electroform | Electroplating Leaves | Learn to Electroform Crystals | Copper Electroforming Solution | DYI Electroforming Conductive Paint | Learning How to Plate JewelryHere is a list of materials you'll need if you would like to make your own electroforming solution and conductive paint.
+How to Electroform | Electroplating Leaves | Learn to Electroform Crystals | Copper Electroforming Solution | DYI Electroforming Conductive Paint | Learning How to Plate JewelryHere is a list of materials needed to create your own electroforming solution and conductive paint.
+This is a cost-effective alternative to purchasing pre-made items, although it requires patience and plenty of practice and experimentation.

 If you like and appreciate the information and help we've included here, please consider donating for further research and development.
 Donate via: PayPalVenmo(@EnchantedLeaves)